 Occasionally, someone will tell me they don’t like to have seam allowances on paper pieced patterns.

 Everyone’s got their own preferences, so it doesn’t bother me.
-If you don’t like them, they’re easy enough to cut off of patterns that have them, mine included.
+If you don’t like them, they’re easy enough to cut off patterns that have them.

 My personal preference is definitely for seam allowance.
-A related question I hear regularly is if there is an easy way to add seam allowance to a pattern that doesn’t include it.
+A related question I’m regularly asked is if there is an easy way to add seam allowance to a pattern that doesn’t include it.

 Yes, absolutely there is!

-You need access to a copy machine* (or scanner with copy feature), but beyond that, no special tools and only a few minutes of your time are needed.
+You need access to a copier, but beyond that, no special tools and only a few minutes of your time are needed.

 Also included are suggestions for labeling and recording sewing order for later piecing.